 As Bodybuilding.com continues “disappear” content, chase their community away, and sell less-interesting products, we fully expect Liberty Media to lick their wounds, sell it at a massive loss, and get the F out of this crazy ass industry.

-Hi-Tech and the FDA Continue Fighting over DMAA, with FDA winning this round
+Hi-Tech and the FDA Continue Fighting, with FDA winning this round

-The leading issue over the past 365 days has been the fate of everyone’s hardcore stimulant, DMAA.
-We’ve covered the day-to-day happenings of the legal proceedings pretty thoroughly on the blog (here and here for the long-term and short-term battles, respectively) as well as our YouTube channel, and suffice to say that the fight is still ongoing, with neither side showing signs of throwing in the towel any time soon.
+The leading issue over the past 365 days has been the fate of the industry’s most popular ‘aggressive’ workout stimulant.
+We’ve covered the ongoing happenings of the legal proceedings pretty thoroughly on this blog and on our YouTube channel, and suffice to say that the fight is still ongoing, with neither side showing signs of throwing in the towel any time soon.

-The big news at the end of 2016 is that it became a matter of fact that DMAA is a natural constituent of geraniums, with researchers (some paid by the FDA or other government-funded agencies) covering up the fact that they found DMAA in geranium plant material but failed to disclose it, and even wrote fraudulent titles to their unethical research studies.
+The big news at the end of 2016 is that it became a matter of fact that the stimulant is a natural constituent of geraniums, with researchers (some paid by the FDA or other government-funded agencies) covering up the fact that they found the compound in geranium plant material but failed to disclose it, and even wrote fraudulent titles to their unethical research studies.

-From the looks of it, DMAA is definitely on borrowed time, but Wheat and his crack legal team may have one or two last tricks up their sleeve… the big short-term play is to see if they can reverse the agreement not to manufacture or sell DMAA — and if they can, then it’s back in business.
-If not, it comes down to the longer-term play of the DMAA lawsuit appeal.
+From the looks of it, the stimulant is definitely on borrowed time, but Wheat and his crack legal team may have one or two last tricks up their sleeve… which, in 2019, ultimately seem to have failed

 Tragic Death Stuns the Community